Breina/ha-artnet-led/docs/config.md

 #### `dmx.artnet`
 - **`max_fps`** *(optional, default: `30`)*
-  Maximum frames per second for Art-Net output [0, 43]
+  Maximum frames per second for animations [0, 43]
 - **`refresh_every`** *(optional, default: `0.8`)*
   The interval in seconds in which universe data is retransmitted.
-Set to `0` to disable this behavior
+This is useful when there are external controllers sending to the same universes.
+Set to `0` to disable this behavior.
+- **`refresh_every`** *(optional, default: `0.5`)*
+  The rate limit in seconds between each entity update when received from an external controller.
+Increase this value if HomeAssistant slows down too much when receiving updates.

 #### `dmx.artnet.universes`
 Universe definitions.
 Each universe can be specified as: